 One of the most consequential decisions for any founder of a new language service business is selecting a translation management system (TMS) and a preferred translation productivity tool.

 Delanty quips that when he “left SDL, one of the things I set out for myself to do is to really try to de-SDL how I look at translation.”
 He says his research focused on tools that are cloud-based and proven at scale.
 “That really narrowed it down to a few options.
 We looked at smartCAT, MateCAT, and Wordbee,” Delanty explains.

 “One of the things I set out for myself to do is to really try to de-SDL how I look at translation” — Richard Delanty

 Eventually, Into23 put its eggs into the smartCAT’s basket, choosing the platform as both its “core technology” and its translation productivity tool (aka CAT tool).
 Among other things, Delanty says he “felt [smartCAT] was the easiest one to get up and running.”

 While opting for an all-in-one solution might get you off the ground quickly, it also means a new LSP entrusts a big part of critical infrastructure to a third party.

 Delanty is unconcerned.
 “I see smartCAT as a lot more than just a TMS.
 It’s more of an ecosystem.
 So, it’s quite an open platform, where if you have your own preferred CAT tool, your own preferred machine translation solution, and your own preferred TMS environment.”

-Delanty also praised smartCAT’s marketplace and payment functionality.
-He says that making small payments to linguists in multiple countries each month is a “major headache for an LSP starting out,” pointing out that smartCAT “solved that problem.”
+Delanty also praises smartCAT’s marketplace and payment functionality, saying that making small payments to linguists in multiple countries each month is a “major headache for an LSP starting out,” but smartCAT “solved that problem.”